Therapy for Chronic Illness

 How My Therapy for Chronic Illness Helps

-I specialize in working with people who face the daily struggles of long-term health conditions, including:
+I specialize in working with women who face the daily struggles of long-term health conditions, including:

 • Difficulty adjusting to a new diagnosis